parallelvirtualcluster/pvc/docs/manuals/api.md

  * Mandatory values: N/A
  * Optional values: N/A

-Unmigrate the `migrate`d VM with name or UUID `<vm>`, returning it to its previous node.
+Unmigrate the `migrate`ed VM with name or UUID `<vm>`, returning it to its previous node.
 Use Libvirt live migration if possible; otherwise `shutdown` then `start` on the previous node.

 Attempting to `unmigrate` a non-migrated VM will return a failure.